jacksheehy15/milestone-project-1/README.md

 MDN Web Docs : For Pattern Validation code.
 Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
 Tutorial Found Here

-W3 Schools : For helpinng to understand and teach me code etc.
+W3 Schools : For helpinng to understand the responsive side of bootstrap

 YouTube : YouTube had alot of tutorials to offer to help me with my project and bootstrap.
 I'd like to give credit to Anna Ghilespy for her Bootstrap 4 grid system tutorial video.